The below Bylaws will go into effect on January 18th, 2020. Reference the current bylaws here.

-The name of this Chapter shall be the Southern Maine Chapter of the Democratic Socialists of America (DSA), hereinafter referred to as the Chapter.
+The name of the Chapter shall be the Southern Maine Chapter of the Democratic Socialists of America (DSA).

-It is the object of the Chapter to facilitate the transition of Society to a democratic socialist one in which the means and resources of production are democratically and socially controlled to provide a fair political and economic system in which all classes of Society may thrive.
+The object of the Chapter is to facilitate the transition of Society to a democratic socialist one in which the means and resources of production are democratically and socially controlled to provide a fair political and economic system in which the class system is abolished to allow all people to thrive.

 Section 1.
 Membership.

 - The leadership body for the chapter shall be called the Steering Committee (SC).

 - Voting members shall consist of two (2) Agenda Co-Chairs, two (2) Communications Co-Chairs, two (2) Finance Co-Chairs, and two (2) Membership Co-Chairs.

 - Non-voting members shall consist of the chairs of any standing committee or branch.

 Section 2.
 Duties and Powers

 - The SC shall handle critical chapter business between membership meetings.